intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 participant or a person from the peer organization) should first consult the IAB's designated liaison manager, and if that does not result in a satisfactory outcome, the IAB itself.

-## Liaison Representatives

-The liaison manager is, specifically, a representative of the IETF for the purpose of managing the liaison relationship.
-There may be occasion to identify other representatives for the same relationship.
-For example, if the area of mutual work is extensive, it might be appropriate to name several people as liaison representatives to different parts of the other organization.
-Or, it might be appropriate to name a liaison representative to attend a particular meeting.

-These other liaison representatives are selected by the IAB and work in conjunction (and close communication) with the liaison manager.
-In some cases, this may also require communication and coordination with other liaison managers or representatives where concerned technical activities overlap.
-The specific responsibilities of the liaison representative will be identified at the time of appointment.

 ## Liaison Communications